Skip to content

 Simple true/false toggle.
 Useful for enabling or disabling features.

-Checkbox settings do not have any additional attributes beyond the standard attributes.
+Checkbox settings do not have any additional attributes beyond the standard attributes, but support an alternative switch variant for a different visual style.

 php